Chelsea blow Arsenal away to claim Europa League glory | DW | 29.05.2019

 39' - Chance of the match so far and it's for Chelsea.
 Olivier Giroud should have given the Blues the lead after being slotted through on goal by Hazard.
 He connects well with his shot and keeps it low but Cech, with outstretched fingertips, just manages to get to it and push it wide for a corner.
 Chelsea almost made Arsenal pay there.

-36' - Here come Chelsea again and its Emerson with another shooting effort.
+36' - Here come Chelsea again and it's Emerson with another shooting effort.
 The Brazilian wingback unleashes a powerful strike from just inside the Arsenal area which has Cech reeling.
-The block is a good one though and he greatfully gathers the parry.
+The block is a good one though and he gratefully gathers the parry.

 31' - Arsenal back on top again as Azpilicueta comes to the rescue once more.
 The Spaniard closes down Kolasinac just in time and blocks a fierce shot to send it out for a corner.
 It also comes to nothing.